-Watch the following videos, as employees with blindness and low vision describe and demonstrate assistive technology they use in their workplace.
+In the following videos, employees with blindness and low vision describe and demonstrate assistive technology they use in their workplace.
 Read the descriptions for details of each device, as well as links to learn more about these and other devices available.

-- Handheld video magnifier – RUBY is one of many brands of handheld video magnifiers available.
-A portable video magnifier is used to read printed hard copy materials, such as mail, labels on products, etc., by offering adjustable magnification and high-contract viewing modes in a compact, lightweight design
+A portable video magnifier is used to read printed materials, such as mail, labels on products, etc., by offering adjustable magnification and high-contract viewing modes in a compact, lightweight design.

-- Money identifier smartphone app - Identifying an object, such as the denomination of money, can be a challenge for individuals with vision impairments.
-A number of mobile apps are available to help complete tasks quickly and accurately.
+Identifying an object, such as the denomination of money, can be a challenge for individuals who are blind or have low vision.
+There are a number of devices and mobile apps available to help complete tasks quickly and accurately.